 Charting the Path Ahead

-Building on the momentum and outcomes of the scGPT-AD initiative, LIBRA is poised to advance its leadership in AI-driven healthcare innovation by strategically expanding the reach and application of its generative AI frameworks.
-As a first step, we intend to prepare and submit a peer-reviewed publication that will detail the methodology, technical advancements, and translational relevance of the scGPT-AD model.
-This will contribute to the scientific community while reinforcing LIBRA’s role at the forefront of deploying advanced AI technologies to address complex biomedical challenges.
+Building on the momentum and outcomes of the ADPT initiative, LIBRA is poised to advance its leadership in AI-driven healthcare innovation by expanding the reach and application of its generative AI frameworks.
+As part of this trajectory, our team published a peer-reviewed paper that was presented at the IEEE International Conference on Bioinformatics and Bioengineering (BIBE 2025), where we also highlighted the broader scope of our work.

-Looking ahead, LIBRA will continue to refine and adapt its generative AI models to ensure seamless integration into translational and preclinical pipelines.
-By aligning these technologies with the needs of pharmaceutical and biotechnology partners, LIBRA aims to support efforts to de-risk and accelerate therapeutic discovery and development in Alzheimer’s Disease, ultimately contributing to more efficient and targeted interventions for patients worldwide.
+Looking ahead, LIBRA will continue to enhance its AI models and work towards integrating them into research and clinical pipelines.
+By collaborating with pharmaceutical and biotechnology partners, LIBRA aims to accelerate drug discovery in Alzheimer’s Disease, ultimately supporting more effective and targeted treatments for patients worldwide.